CDL Pre-Trip: How to Inspect the Engine Compartment

 How does electrician training prepare you for a utility vehicle pre-trip?

 Formal electrician training provides a deep understanding of electrical theory, including low voltage systems and troubleshooting.
-This knowledge is directly applicable to diagnosing a vehicle’s electrical system, helping you spot potential issues with wiring, fuses, and connections that a driver without an electrical background might overlook during a utility vehicle pre-trip.
+This knowledge is directly applicable to diagnosing a vehicle’s electrical system, helping you spot potential issues with wiring, fuses, grounding, and connections that a driver without an electrical background might overlook during a utility vehicle pre-trip.

 What’s the difference between a standard service body vehicle inspection and one with a boom truck hydraulic and electrical system?